 Employers hiring for accounting positions will typically seek candidates with strong analytical and math skills, as well as a high attention to detail, strong problem-solving and organizational abilities, and excellent communication skills.

 Advancing to positions with more responsibility is possible at every level of accounting.
 With additional education and training, bookkeeping, accounting and auditing clerks may advance to become accountants or auditors.
-Junior internal auditors, cost accountants or tax accountants often advance to positions such as accounting manager, budget director and senior financial analyst, with experience or advanced degrees.
+Junior internal auditors or tax accountants often advance to positions such as cost accounting manager, budget director, technical accounting manager and senior financial analyst, with experience or advanced degrees.
 As an accounting major, you may aspire to executive positions, such as chief financial officer or vice president of finance.